-The new SUV will be built on the same base as a forthcoming Renault people mover, using the Renault-Nissan Alliance’s CMF-A platform.
+The new crossover will be built on the same platform as a forthcoming Renault people mover, using the Renault-Nissan Alliance’s CMF-A underpinnings.

 While Kuehl wouldn’t be drawn on details of the new crossover, but he did say “You will see a Datsun SUV under Rs 10 lakh.
 I can’t say more but I promise you it will be a killer in the market.”

 Clearly, to keep it at that price level it will be fairly basic, but Datsun will need to equip it with enough safety gear to keep it out of the headlines.

 Indian vehicles have been criticised recently for failing to pass crucial safety tests, and Datsun – which is a division of Nissan – will want to avoid negative publicity.

 The new Datsun SUV is expected to be just under four metres long and will be more of a crossover than a proper SUV.
 This means front-wheel-drive will be standard with the prospect of an all-wheel-drive version to feature later on.